 - Update friends, family, past teachers, and other personal contacts about job search plans and goals.

 Key Networking Rules

-Networking relationships should be established for the long term, throughout your college years and business career.
+Networking relationships should not be one time interactions, but be established and maintained throughout your college years and career.

-We all know more people than we realize and have numerous opportunities to meet new people every day in person and online.
+We have numerous opportunities to meet new people every day in-person and online.
 These people don’t really become a part of our network unless we maintain and expand those relationships.

 This is ultimately up to you and your comfort level.
 You can network informally among peers and those in your immediate surrounding, but remember that it is acceptable to contact alumni, even ones you do not yet personally know, to request an informational interview for more formal networking.
 Of course, if you have an intermediary connection, mention their name with permission.
-Here are some online resources to find contacts:
+Here are some online resources to help get you started:

 - Conduct industry research

 Use CareerShift, Vault, Linkedin, and the community pages to find out information about the industry you’re interested in.

 - Update your personal branding materials and social networking profiles.

 One in three employers reject candidates based on what they find on their personal social media sites—so do not post anything online that you would not be okay with a potential employer seeing.